pavly-gerges/pavly-gerges/resume/index.md

   * Potential memory leaks at the File descriptor wrapper utilized by the vorbis decoder library.
   * Added Java documentation describing the correct pattern for the vorbis decoder.

 - **Writing JavaDoc for an Old Animation System (MonkeyAnim)**: I've taken the initiative in writing JavaDocs for a 7-year-old undocumented and vague animation system (MonkeyAnim), and succeeded with the team guidance to [deliver some of it](https://github.com/jMonkeyEngine/jmonkeyengine/pulls?q=is%3Apr+com.jme3.anim+is%3Aclosed+author%3Apavly-gerges) on the currently working release [jMonkeyEngine v3.7.0](https://github.com/jMonkeyEngine/jmonkeyengine/releases/tag/v3.7.0-alpha1).
-The undocumented animation system was limiting our understanding of some parts implemented on the internals of the system which was hindering the development lifecycle of some games that rely heavily on the animation system.

 - **Issues support and Community Management participations**: Issues related to the Android [jme3-android](https://github.com/jMonkeyEngine/jmonkeyengine/commits/master/jme3-android?author=pavly-gerges), and the core modules [jme3-core](https://github.com/jMonkeyEngine/jmonkeyengine/commits/master/jme3-core?author=pavly-gerges).